kubeedge/kubeedge/docs/proposals/keadm-scope.md

   -h, --help                                       help for init
       --kubeedge-version string[="0.3.0-beta.0"]   Use this key to download and use the required KubeEdge version (default "0.3.0-beta.0")
       --kubernetes-version string[="1.14.1"]       Use this key to download and use the required Kubernetes version (default "1.14.1")
+      --tarballpath string                         Use this key to set the temp directory path for KubeEdge tarball, if not exist, download it

 ```